KateEstabrook/Ticket_to_Ride/README.md

 ### TO DO
 - Last round logic
 - Win screen logic (must pass in scores and who has the longest continuous route)
-- Turn logic (can only do 1 of 3 things)
-- Fix green check mark for destination cards (fixed I think)

 ## Project Description